monitorbacklinks/incoming-links/readme.txt

 == Changelog ==

-= 28.02.2014 - v0.9.3b =
+= 29.02.2014 - v0.9.3b =

 - replaced curl with wp_remote_get
 - prevent phpQuery memory leaks
 - no further parsing on pages greater than 2 Mb
-- referres from pages greater than 2 Mb are added to block list
+- referrers from pages greater than 2 Mb are added to block list
-- removed php short tags to increase code portabilit
+- removed php short tags to increase code portability

 = 26.02.2014 - v0.9.2b =